Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 The first question any esthetician should ask is whether the skin is acutely burned or chronically photoaged.
 Acute sunburn needs barrier-focused care, not exfoliation.
 Applying resurfacing treatments to inflamed skin worsens redness, increases peeling risk, and can trigger lasting pigmentation changes.

 Timing matters more than most people realize.
-Mild burns require 5–7 days of recovery before any professional resurfacing facial.
+Mild burns need 5–7 days of recovery before any professional resurfacing facial.
 Moderate burns need 1–2 weeks of soothing, hydration-only care before stronger treatments are safe.
 That waiting period is not optional.
 It is the difference between a treatment that heals and one that causes a setback.

 During the recovery window, the right facial goals are stabilization and cooling.
-Post-sun exposure facials replenish lipids, reduce the risk of peeling, and lower sensitivity through cooling and barrier repair.
+Post-sun facials replenish lipids, reduce the risk of peeling, and lower sensitivity through cooling and barrier repair.
 Think of this phase as preparation, not treatment.

 Applying exfoliating or resurfacing treatments to actively sunburned skin does not speed up healing.
 It disrupts the skin barrier further, increases inflammation, and raises the risk of post-inflammatory hyperpigmentation.
 Always let the burn fully resolve before booking a resurfacing session.